volodymyrprokopyuk/kotlin-sdp/README.md

 - **ISP - Interface Segregation Principle**.
-Segregate one broad single interface into a set of smaller and highly cohesive interfaces so other program components depend only on small cohesive interfaces instead of depending on a single broad interface, and other probram components won't be required to implement all the functionality of the broad interface
+Segregate one broad single interface into a set of smaller and highly cohesive interfaces so other program components depend only on small cohesive interfaces instead of depending on a single broad interface, and other program components won't be required to implement all the functionality of the broad interface
 - **DIP - Dependency Inversion Principle**.
 Avoid tight coupling between modules with the mediation of an abstraction (interface) layer.
 Each module should depend on an